mtrevisan/Boxon/README.md

 Get them [here](https://github.com/mtrevisan/Boxon/releases/).

 ### Boxon as Java dependency
-In order to include Boxon in a Maven project, first add the following dependency to your pom.xml (Java 11 required):
+In order to include Boxon in a Maven project, first add the following dependency to your pom.xml (<b>Java 11 required</b>):

 ```xml
 <dependency>